 6. Bois de Vincennes

-All the way out in the 12th is the Bois de Vincennes or Woods of Vincennes.
+All the way out in the 12th arrondissement is the Bois de Vincennes or the Woods of Vincennes.

-I almost recommend you don’t do this as it is pretty far out of the center and you probably won’t find a single tourist here.
+This is pretty far out of the center of Paris and you probably won’t find a single tourist here, so you may not have the time or inclination to visit.
 That said, it’s pretty cool for a very contrarian trip to Paris.

-It’s simply an amazing park outside of Paris that shows you a side of Paris that locals definitely appreciate.
-You’ll find actual Parisians here enjoying nature.
+It’s simply an amazing park outside of Paris that shows you a side of the city that locals definitely appreciate.
+You’ll find local Parisians here enjoying nature.

 Address: Route de la Pyramide